 Concord 4 customers have a couple of different options while playing the “waiting game” for their security system to return to normal again.
 The first option involves clearing the system memory.
 To begin this process, press the “asterisk” key.
 While the keypad begins displaying status updates, press the “disarm” button followed by your 4-digit alarm code.
 This will clear the system memory and prevent the system from displaying the same message again for 4-10 hours.
 Additionally, the Concord 4 panel has a setting that prevents new trouble beeps from occurring between 10pm and 8am.
 This saves homeowners from losing sleep due to a power outage, low battery alert, or other security system trouble notification.
 Following these steps and verifying that your security panel utilizes this setting should allow you continue your day in peace while waiting for your alarm trouble to clear.

 Helping Us Help You with Security System Trouble Signals

 Experiencing issues with your security system can frustrate anyone.
 For one, these issues can cause a general nuisance if users do not take steps to quiet their alarm.
-Additionally, you count on your security system to protect you and your possessions.
+Additionally, a non-functioning security system can fail to detect and notify you in case of danger.
 Your alarm is the last device you would ever wish to stop working unexpectedly.
 If you experience any trouble with your alarm panel, please do not hesitate to contact us.
 We will walk you through the process of diagnosing the issue.
 If at all possible, we will help you address the security system trouble status on your own.
 In cases where you’ll need a technician, we’ll help you temporarily silence your alarm until your help arrives.
 We will do everything you need to keep your security system up and running in order to keep you, your family, and your home safe and secure.